MickeLarsson/Graphite-PowerShell-Functions/README.md

 `<Query>` Configuration Values | Description
 --- | ---
 Database | The database that the SQL query will be run against.
-MetricName | The Graphite metric name to use for this SQL query.
+MetricName | The ~~Graphite~~ StatsD metric name to use for this SQL query.
 TSQL | The T-SQL query to run against the SQL Server.
 If you need to use characters such as `<` or `>` in your query, you will need to replace them with the appropriate XML entity reference.
 For example, `>` would be replaced with `&gt;`.
 A full list of these can be found [on MSDN](http://msdn.microsoft.com/en-us/library/windows/desktop/dd892769%28v=vs.85%29.aspx).

 There are a few important things to keep in mind when using this feature.

 * If you provide the SQL **Username** and **Password** options, they is stored in plain text in the configuration file.
 If you do not provide a username and password, the windows account that the PowerShell window is running under will be used against the SQL Server.
 This is a good way to protect the credentials.
 * There is no verification that the SQL command in the configuration file is not destructive.
 Be sure to use a low privilege account to authenticate against SQL so that any malicious T-SQL queries don't destroy your data.
-* If your T-SQL query returns multiple results, only the first one will be sent over to Graphite.
+* If your T-SQL query returns multiple results, only the first one will be sent over to ~~Graphite~~ StatsD.

 #### Logging Configuration Section